 Don’t see your brand in either of these lists?
 Contact us to see if streaming is possible.

 Easy On Hold engineers are working with top platform architects right now.

-You may also find that some telephone system providers will falsely advise you that music on hold is unimportant, which ignores the strong customer demand for more engaging experiences.
+You may also find that some telephone system providers falsely advise you that music on hold is unimportant, ignoring the strong customer demand for more engaging experiences.
 As hold times have more than doubled during the COVID-19 pandemic, the in-queue on-hold experience has become critical to business success.